 - Promotes programs and activities that contribute to academic and personal development of residents and creates a positive atmosphere for residents and guests.

-- Interprets, communicates, and enforces university policies, rules and regulations.
+- Interprets, communicates, documents and enforces university policies, rules and regulations.

-- Implements community development initiatives in cooperation with the Office of Residence Life and Student Engagement Office.
+- Implements community development initiatives including late night and weekend program in collaboration with the Office of Campus Engagement.

 - Opens and closes buildings (at the beginning and end of semesters as well as during break periods) in a well-coordinated fashion and staff them effectively.
 Preparations include advertisement postings/notices; database data; room and common area inventories; floor meetings and coordination of staff schedules.